dimvolt/dimvolt.github.io/_pages/about.md

 Understanding how cellular states evolve over time in response to genetic and environmental interventions.

 **Stochastic & Probabilistic Modelling**
-Using mathematical models and probabilistic inference to extract regulatory information from noisy biological measurements.
+Using stochastic models and probabilistic inference to extract regulatory information from noisy biological measurements.

 **Biology-Informed Machine Learning**
 Building ML architectures that exploit biological knowledge, experimental constraints and inductive biases.